Brexit putting Irish peace at risk, former leaders say

 "It is difficult to believe that any country would wish to engage in a policy of divergence from their neighbourhood countries - particularly from 27 neighbouring countries.
 But that's the way it is," he said.

-The feeling was echoed by Blair, who told the Irish Times that Brexit represented the first time in 45 years, since the UK and Ireland joined the EU in 1973, that the two countries were going separate ways.
+The feeling was echoed by Blair, who noted that Brexit was the first time in 45 years, since the UK and Ireland joined the EU in 1973, that the two countries were going separate ways.

 "The symmetry of relations between Ireland, the United Kingdom and the EU will be shattered by Brexit," he said.